JvanKatwijk/qt-dab/README.md

 Configuring using CMake
 ------------------------------------------------------------------

-The `CMakeLists.txt` file has all devices and the spectrum switched off as default.
+The `CMakeLists.txt` file has all devices and the spectrum switched off per default.
 You can select a device (or more devices) without altering the `CMakeLists.txt` file, but by passing on definitions to the command line.

 An example:
 ```